samfriedmann/Lookup-List/README.md

-------OVERVIEW------
+## Overview
 Lookup List is a program that allows you to quickly lookup a list of words using Google Dictionary and Wikipedia.

------HOW TO USE-----
+## How to Use
+Download lookup-list.exe and words.txt.
 To use this Lookup List, add your words to the words.txt file in the root folder.
+Make sure to save your changes.
-Then run Lookup List.
-It will create (or modify) wordsDefined.txt
+Then run Lookup-List.exe.
+Enter the number of sentences to get for definitions (1 will get one sentence definitions, and so on).
+It will create (or modify) wordsDefined.txt.

-------CREDITS------
+## Credits
 This awesome program was made by Sam Friedman and a SHIT TON of Chrome tabs.
 © Sam Friedman 2020 - All Rights Reserved

-------THANKS------
+## Thanks
 Special thanks to W3Schools and Stack Overflow
 Special thanks to Coach Clark and the boys for the inspiration to write this script.

-------NOTES------
+## Notes
 This program is a WORK IN PROGRESS.
 It has not been thourougly tested and contains MANY BUGS.
 I am in no way responsible for any lost or damaged files or data or any computers catching fire.

-I am working on a way to change the number of sentences provided by Wikipedia, right now the program always pulls two.

-------DISTRIBUTION------
+## Distribution
 Please DO NOT distribute this program in any way without explicit permission from Sam Friedman.